emissary-ingress/emissary/user-guide/knative.md

 #### Prerequisites

+- Knative now requires Kubernetes v1.14, as well as a [compatible kubectl](https://knative.dev/docs/install/knative-with-ambassador/)
-- Knative requires a Kubernetes cluster v1.11 or newer with the MutatingAdmissionWebhook admission controller enabled. kubectl v1.10 is also required.
+- `kubectl` v1.10 is also required.
 This guide assumes that you’ve already created a Kubernetes cluster which you’re comfortable installing alpha software on.
 - The Ambassador Edge Stack should be installed in your cluster.
-Follow one of the [installation guides](/user-guide/install) for instructions on installing the Ambassador Edge Stack.
+Follow the [installation guides](/user-guide/install) for instructions on installing the Ambassador Edge Stack.

 #### Installation